MikitaGandhi/Gujarati-Database-/README.md

 Handwritten Gujarati Database for Numeral and Characters

-For sample dataset for Gujarati Numeral, download Numeral Dataset.rar and for Characters download Character dataset.rar
+Download Numeral Dataset.rar for sample dataset of Numerals Download Character Dataset.rar for sample dataset of Characters

 For Full dataset email me on: mikigandhi@yahoo.co.in